ToasterTechHelp/Dengi/README.md

 Ensure your `.env` includes both the Google GenAI credentials (for the agents) *and* the GitHub App variables listed above.
 The script will continue running until interrupted (Ctrl+C), and every successful AI fix results in a new branch/PR for humans to review.

 `main.py` now runs in fail-fast mode by default: if the agent orchestrator or hotfix workflow hits a fatal error, the Docker log monitor shuts down and the process exits with a non-zero status.
 Set `DENGI_FAIL_FAST=false` if you prefer the legacy behavior where the service keeps running despite failures.

+To avoid spamming duplicate PRs for a noisy log, the `ContinuousHotfixPipeline` keeps a signature cache for each error (default 10-minute TTL).
+Adjust `DENGI_EVENT_TTL_SECONDS` if you want a longer or shorter cooldown before the same error can trigger another patch attempt.